southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How are Divorce Records Generated in South Dakota?

-Divorce in South Dakota is a legal action that dissolves a marriage, also known as dissolution of marriage.
-The state of South Dakota’s divorce rate is 12.1 according to the United States Census Bureau, which is a much higher number than the national average.
+Divorce, also known as dissolution of marriage, is a legal action that dissolves a marriage in South Dakota.
+According to the United States Census Bureau, the state's divorce rate is 12.1, much higher than the national average.

 Are Divorce Records Public in South Dakota?

-Availability of divorce records in South Dakota vary depending on the type of record requesting parties are attempting to access and who the requesting parties are in relation to the divorce.
-South Dakota Public Records Law 1–27 mandates that information contained in divorce records that include personal information about minors, victims of abuse, and financial or poverty information be redacted or sealed.
-If the record is partially redacted, members of the public should be able to access and view them, although the personal nature of the records itself may make this difficult.
+Availability of divorce records in South Dakota varies depending on the type of record requesting parties are attempting to access and who the requesting parties are in relation to the divorce.
+South Dakota Public Records Law 1–27 mandates that information contained in divorce records that includes personal information about minors, victims of abuse, and financial or poverty information be redacted or sealed.
+If the record is partially redacted, members of the public should be able to access and view it, although the personal nature of the records themselves may make this problematic.

 What are the types of Divorce Records Available in South Dakota?